 The Montanan staff is super friendly.
 Ski instruction and all day camps for kids, plus snowshoeing and dog sledding are a few of the extra resort activities that emanate from the Madison Base Area.
 You can ski Big Sky and Moonlight's well groomed terrain including the Six Shooter high speed lift, hit the terrain parks, poke into the trees for a fantastic glade run, or ride the Lone Tree Quad for steep and deep, or long lovely runs like Ice House and Lookout.
 For seriously steep skiing, The Headwaters Double chair takes you up the northern flank of Big Sky's Lone Peak to ski the impressive Headwater Chutes, or ski the Big Sky side for challenging terrain served by the appropriately name Challenger lift.
 A week at Big Sky should have you spending at least a few days exploring the terrain on the Moonlight Basin side, which is typically less skied and often has more snow given its northern exposure and protection from wind.

-Take a day off from the snowy slopes of Big Sky and Moonlight Basin to visit the Nation's first national park, Yellowstone National Park, where you can snowmobile or ride in a snow coach to see bison, elk, coyotes and thermal geysers including the famous Old Faithful.
+Take a day off from the snowy slopes of Big Sky to visit the Nation's first national park, Yellowstone National Park, where you can snowmobile or ride in a snow coach to see bison, elk, coyotes and thermal geysers including the famous Old Faithful.
 Moonlight Basin feels like a private resort given its exceptional lodging and lack of skiers and riders.
 You will find fresh powder and posh lodging, kind of like nearby Yellowstone Club, only without the private members-only stamp.